CPE Services Logo

 • Be wary of the ”waterfall" effect from straight influent weirs in rectangular clarifiers.

 1. RAS draft tubes should be aligned horizontally, not vertically …. and sized properly!.
-Beware of inlet “jetting”.
+Beware of short-circuiting from inlets.

 3. Slow the collectors down??
 Definitely should in “squircles”.